squinkylabs/Demo/docs/vco3.md

 This made the result 3X faster, suggesting our theory could be correct.

-So we replace that sine approximation with one we wrote.
+So we replaced that sine approximation with one we wrote.
 That was able to get the 3X speedup, but didn't need the non-standard compiler flags. btw, it would be a very bad idea to put a plugin into the plugin manager that used "unofficial" compiler settings.

 So, we used our own approximation, reset the settings back to normal, and went on to testing.